jhercule127/software-concepts/clean-code/code-structure.md

 - **Readable Without Scrolling:** Lines of code should be readable without horizontal scrolling.
 Use indentation and break long statements into shorter ones.

 - **Clear but Not Unreadable Long Names:** Use clear and descriptive names, even if they are long, to improve code readability.

-- **Follow Language-Specific Conventions:** Formatting rules may differ between languages.
-Follow language-specific conventions and guidelines to ensure consistency and readability.